nimirium/cognito-python-helper/README.md

     ** more info here: https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html

 5) Store these tokens for the user
-6) After an hour, id_token expires.
+6) After an hour, id_token and access_token are expired.
 Backed code should automatically refresh it by using ``get_cognito_tokens(refresh_token=refresh_token)``
 7) After 30 days, refresh token expires.
 The user should be redirected to the hosted UI and will have to log in again.